 The covert narcissist does whatever is possible to distract you from the fact that they are putting you down in the first place.
 That means that they will create all sorts of diversions to get you from staying grounded in your own sense of what has just happened.
 This serves to disguise their malicious intent to gain control and power over you by keeping you in a state of perpetually walking on eggshells.
 Instead of focusing on holding them accountable for their behavior, they get you to refocus on your own behavior, personality, or fabricated flaws.

 One second, they may be making a harsh, cruel comment about your body, and the next second, they’re being disarmingly sweet and complimentary about how slender you are, as well as how you “read too deeply into things” when you express your confusion about the sudden “switch.”
 Another minute, they’re planning a romantic evening out with you, and the next, they’re blaming you for expecting that of them in the first place – even if it was their idea to treat you in the first place.
 By intermittently switching from pain to pleasure, from dissatisfaction to loving admiration, they are able to hide the fact that they’re constantly shifting blame onto you.

-This is how they “divert” from the fact that they’re putting you down and setting you up for failure by constantly shifting the goal posts.
-It is also how they change the subject rapidly when they are confronted on their shady behavior.
-Phrases such as, “I am not going to argue with you,” or “This isn’t worth pursuing” is common when they are called out on their insidious tactics.
+This is how they “divert” from the fact that they’re putting you down and setting you up for failure by constantly shifting the goalposts.
+It is also how they change the subject rapidly when they are confronted with their shady behavior.
+Phrases such as, “I am not going to argue with you,” or “This isn’t worth pursuing” are common when they are called out on their insidious tactics.
 No matter what you do or don’t do, the narcissist will rarely be satisfied and you will never be satisfied by their inability to ever take responsibility.

 3. Tunnel vision minimization.